tm-craggs/TaskiIt/README.md

 Contributions are encouraged and will be welcome after the first release.
 See **Wishlist** for future ideas.

 ### Pre-Release TODO
-- Use completion date to evaluate if due dates have been met
+- Change due date in database to use NULL instead of empty string
 - Guard against improper command formatting
 - Improve post-command output, detail changes made
 - Improve documentation and CLI `--help` output